kunaagar/training-be-module-04/README.md

 In this module we will create a custom targeting collector and see the power of CXP's targeting feature.

-This is a custom targeting module which can be plugged in to your portal setup.
-Once integrated, this targeting collector will fetch the date of birth of the logged in user via the training server.
-It calculates the age and you can target your content based on the age/segment.
+This is a custom targeting module which can be plugged into your portal setup.
+Once integrated, this targeting collector will fetch the date of birth of the logged-in user from the Training Server.
+It calculates the age and you can target your content based on that criteria.

 ### Contents